SPSCC Writing Center Statement on Antiracism

 1 By “white supremacy,” we have in mind Frances Lee Ansley’s definition: “a political, economic and cultural system in which whites overwhelmingly control power and material resources, conscious and unconscious ideas of white superiority and entitlement are widespread, and relations of white dominance and non-white subordination are daily reenacted across a broad array of institutions and social settings.”
 Read more at https://www.arteachingcollective.com/white-supremacy.html.

-This statement was written collaboratively by the SPSCC Writing Center staff.
-For more information about the statement, contact Learning Support Services Administrator Chris Dorn.
+This statement was written collaboratively by the SPSCC Writing Center staff during the 2020-2021 academic year.
 For further resources, we recommend the Anti-Racist Teaching Collective, the SPSCC library's antiracism resources, and the college's collection of educational resources.
 For support and information about diversity-related programming at SPSCC, visit the DEIC.